Amphiluke/floating-scroll/README.md

 ### Updating scroll bar

-If you attach a floating scroll bar to a container whose size and/or content may dynamically change, then you need a way to update the scroll bar each time the container changes.
-This can be done by invoking the method `update` as in example below.
+If you attach a floating scroll bar to a container whose size and/or content may dynamically change, then you need a way to update the scroll bar each time the container’s sizes change.
+This can be done by invoking the method `update` as in the example below.

 ```javascript
 $(".spacious-container").floatingScroll("init");